-Pi James is an Account Manager in RALLY’s San Francisco office where she brings more than 12 years of experience driving strategic communication and advocacy efforts at the UN, international NGOs and the private sector.
-Pi specializes in translating complex issues into engaging campaigns, messaging, media pitches and impactful digital content for diverse audiences.
-At RALLY, Pi’s clients have included the David and Lucile Packard Foundation, the Colorado Health Foundation, the Walton Family Foundation and the Asia Society.
+Pi James is a Director in RALLY’s San Francisco office where she brings more than 14 years of experience driving strategic communication and advocacy efforts at the UN, international NGOs and for clients across the public, nonprofit and private sector.
+Pi specializes in translating complex issues into engaging campaigns, messaging, media pitches, trainings and impactful digital content for diverse audiences.
+At RALLY, Pi’s clients have included 11th Hour, the David and Lucile Packard Foundation, the Colorado Trust, the Walton Family Foundation, Tipping Point and the Asia Society.

 Pi has advised CEOs on communications, led high-level strategy and design, produced events and managed communication responses during crises.
-At UN Women in China, Pi ran the “Say No to Violence Against Women” campaign, which targeted young people and collected more than 160,000 signatures from across the country.
-Pi also led digital at a firm advising celebrities and brands on philanthropy and designed a digital campaign for the World Bank’s Global Partnership for Education as an independent consultant.
+Pi also led digital at a firm advising celebrities and brands on philanthropy.

 Pi has worked on issues including health, climate change, education, refugees, gender-based violence, peacebuilding, press freedom, equality, and sexual and reproductive rights.
 She has a Masters’ in International and Community Development, a post-graduate diploma in Global Media and Communications and a Bachelor of Journalism all from her home country of Australia.
 San Francisco is the 10th city she’s lived in, and while New York will always have a piece of her heart, Pi is making Northern California home.